turboderp/exui/README.md

 # ExUI

-This is a simple, lightweight web interface for [ExLlamaV2](https://github.com/turboderp/exllamav2).
+This is a simple, lightweight browser-based UI for running local inference using [ExLlamaV2](https://github.com/turboderp/exllamav2).

 ### Overview of features